tier4/caret_doc/.github/pull_request_template.md

 The PR reviewers **must** check the checkboxes below before approval.

-- [ ] The PR has been properly tested.
 - [ ] The PR has been reviewed.

 ## Post-review checklist for the PR author